Robert E. Lee at the Fort-Part I

 While young Lee was being shifted back and forth between various Engineer Department projects, Fort Macon was completed by other engineers in 1834.
-It was then garrisoned until 1836, and afterward sat in the charge of an Ordinance Sergeant acting as caretaker.
+It was then garrisoned until 1836, and afterward sat in the charge of an ordnance Sergeant acting as caretaker.
 However, an inspection in June, 1839 by the engineer in charge of seacoast forts in the Carolinas, Captain A. J. Swift, disclosed Fort Macon to be in need of numerous repairs as well as protection from shore erosion.
 Swift was subsequently transferred elsewhere so that during most of 1840 no engineer officer was available to determine a detailed analysis of the repairs and costs needed at Fort Macon.

 Finally in October, 1840, 32-year old Captain Robert E. Lee arrived in Washington, available for assignment following the suspension of the St. Louis projects.
 With no permanent engineer projects currently available for him until the following spring, the Engineer Department gave him the only assignment it had readily available – an inspection of Forts Macon and Caswell in North Carolina, and Fort Moultrie in South Carolina.
 In light of Captain Swift’s inspection of the previous year, Lee’s objectives at Fort Macon were to plan some means of securing the fort against the encroachment of the sea, and to formulate what repairs and costs were necessary for the fort itself.

 Lee arrived in Beaufort in late November or early December, 1840.
 The weather was inclement but he began his inspection of the fort and its site as best he could.
-Doubtless he was assisted when necessary by the fort’s caretaker, Ordinance Sergeant Peter D. Stewart.
+Doubtless he was assisted when necessary by the fort’s caretaker, Ordnance Sergeant Peter D. Stewart.